BuffaloWill/lucee-webshells/README.md

 ### Building a Shell

 The blog post linked above walks through how to manually create the Lucee extension.

-You can also use the extension-generator.py script to build a backdoored extension:
+You can also use the extension-generator.py script in this repository to generate an extension for remote code execution:

 ```bash
 python3 extension-generator.py build